OXID-eSales/github-actions/docs/actions/append_report.md

 If set to "true", a report header for the phase will be generated instead of a line in the respective table.

+**priority:** *not required*, *default:* 000
+Priority helps with sorting phases and table content by becoming part of the file names in the artifact.

 **phase:** *required*, *no default:*
 The phase, for which we generate the report.
 Currently, there are three phases:
 - install